What Is Sex Discrimination?

 Contact Employment Solicitors Manchester Now

-You can call on 0161 82 11 559 or contact us by clicking here for an initial consultation regarding your employment position and wrongful dismissal concerns.
+You can call on 0161 82 11 559 or contact us by clicking here for an initial consultation regarding your employment position and sex discrimination concerns.
 We offer complete and full advice in easy to understand terms to help establish the most likely outcomes for your case in a relaxed and pressure free environment.

 We understand how sensitive making a claim against your previous employer can be so our expertly trained staff deliver each of our services with empathy and understanding.
 It is entirely up to you whether you decide to pursue your claim or not.
 We’re here to help you make those important decisions backed by our years of experience and industry knowledge.